Sindre01/Thesis_project/readme.md

 > Unfortunately, **the Midio compiler is not availble publicly**, but you can find more information about it on the [Midio website](https://midio.com/).
 Therefore, the evaluations scripts (e.g. `find_results.py`) cannot be runned.
 Still, the code is available for educational purposes and to showcase the research environment I have built.
 All the generated code and results are stored in json files.
 Furthemore, the evaluations, errors and mroe metadata are stored in a MongoDB database i have access to.

-> **AI declearion:** AI has been used for certain elements of this project, such as code generation of helper functions/scripts, comments and better visuals (Such as this README.md).
+> **AI decleration:** AI has been used for certain elements of this project, such as code generation of helper functions/scripts, comments and better visuals (Such as this README.md).
 However, the core research and development work has been conducted by me, ensuring that the project remains a product of my own efforts and understanding.

 ---